Trump heads into unknown as New York arraignment looms

 The force has ordered its 36,000 officers to be in uniform and ready to deploy, NBC News reported, citing official sources.

-An arraignment is a practiced, established ritual, but there is no roadmap for a former president's surrender to court authorities.
+An arraignment is regular process, but there is no roadmap for a former president's surrender to court authorities.

+And it remains to be seen whether the famously unpredictable Trump will follow the script, or find a way to upend events.

 "It's all up in the air," Trump lawyer Joe Tacopina said on CNN Sunday.

-While a "perp walk" -- in which a defendant is escorted in handcuffs past media cameras -- is unlikely for an ex-president under US Secret Service protection, "I anticipate them trying to get every ounce of publicity out of this that they can get," Tacopina said.
+But a "perp walk" -- in which a defendant is escorted in handcuffs past media cameras -- is unlikely for an ex-president under US Secret Service protection, Tacopina said.

 "Hopefully this will be as painless and classy as possible for a situation like this."